Retired-2B-dev-team/ENIGMA/disks/attribution.md

-# This *rotors descriptions* originate from: https://pl.wikipedia.org/wiki/Enigma
+# This *rotors descriptions* originate from: https://pl.wikipedia.org/wiki/Enigma and are not under project's license.